| FAQ

 for materials?

-and fire-resistant structures, capable of supporting living roofs and requiring
+capable of supporting living roofs and requiring minimal external energy

 with similar alternative housing?